energietransitie/twomes-backoffice-configuration/portainer/README.md

 ### `SERVER_TYPE`

-For a test server, we recomment to use `tst` and for a production server, `prd`.
+For a test server, we recommend to use `tst` and for a production server, `prd`.

 ### `DOMAIN`